NOTE 1: BACKGROUND OF THE COMPANY AND MATERIAL ACCOUNTING POLICIES:1 Background of the Company

 The cost of an item of PPE is recognised as an asset if it is probable that future economic benefits associated with the item will flow to the company and the cost of the item can be measured reliably.

-import duties and non-refundable purchase taxes, and any directly attributable costs of bringing an asset to working condition and location for its intended use, including relevant borrowing costs and any expected costs of decommissioning.
+The initial cost of PPE comprises its purchase price, net of any trade discounts and rebates, including import duties and non-refundable purchase taxes, and any directly attributable costs of bringing an asset to working condition and location for its intended use, including relevant borrowing costs and any expected costs of decommissioning.

-Subsequent costs incurred are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
+Subsequent costs incurred are included in the asset’s carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 All other repairs and maintenance cost are charged to the Statement of Profit and Loss during the period in which they were incurred.

-I f significant parts of an item of property, plant and equipment have different useful lives, then they are accounted for as separate items (major components ) of PPE.
+If significant parts of an item of property, plant and equipment have different useful lives, then they are accounted for as separate items (major components ) of PPE.

 Any gain or loss on disposal of an item of PPE is recognised in the Statement of Profit and Loss.